 - The hydrology shapefile provided by Rocky View County, which provides a line file of watercourses. - Two-meter contour shapefile provided by Rocky View County, displays the contours that show sloped areas and basins. - Alberta Merged Wetland Inventory (AMWI; ESRI Canada 2022), has polygon files classified into either open water or marsh (no swamps).
-It does not generally include anthropogenic water bodies, except for backed up reservoirs forming open water areas along creeks. - ABMI Wetland Inventory (ABMI 2022). - Fish and Wildlife Management Information System (FWMIS) Hydrology Polygons (Government of Alberta 2022a).
+It does not generally include anthropogenic water bodies, except for backed up reservoirs forming open water areas along creeks. - ABMI Wetland Inventory (ABMI 2022). - Fish and Wildlife Management Information System (FWMIS) Hydrology Polygons (Only one polygon was found in the project area, but it was not accurate and not included in the figure; Government of Alberta 2022a).